Our Team consists of:

-The Advisory Board is the leadership body representing the North American grassroots supporters of ICJB.
-Composed of 9 volunteer members, the Advisory Board coordinates the actions, projects, and initiatives undertaken by ICJB in North America.
-Read the Advisory Board's mission statement here.
+1. The Advisory Board is the leadership & voting body representing the North American grassroots supporters of ICJB.
+Composed of 4 volunteer members, the Advisory Board oversees the actions, projects, and initiatives undertaken by ICJB in North America, while keeping the Campaign running.
+Introducing the 2014 Advisory Board:

 Rox describes herself as an artist, educator, leader and activist.
 She graduated in 2009 from Brock University with a degree in Drama in Education and Society, and received her Bachelor of Education in 2010.
 Rox completed a Master of Education in Social and Cultural Contexts of Education in 2013.
 During her university years, Rox co-founded TAP (Turn Around Projects of the Arts) – a not for profit arts organization.
 Rox first got involved with the fight for justice in Bhopal when she produced the play Bhopal by Rahul Varma in 2010.
 Her passion for justice in Bhopal, gave her the inspiration and motivation to create a TAP program in Bhopal.
 TAP offers gas affected victims free arts and leadership workshops for 3 weeks each December.
 A confident public speaker, and improviser by night – Rox aims to encourage and inspire YOU through her passion and conviction and belief that you must BE THE CHANGE you wish to see.